KannaKim/DecentChat/README.md

 # Decent Chat
-simple proof-of-concept on decentralized chatting.
+simple proof-of-concept on decentralized chat service.

 ## How it works
 When a client sends a message, it isn't routed through a centralized server.
 Instead, the message is sent directly to an Ethereum smart contract.